Top 35 Nuclear Energy startups

 |

-Nuclear energy startups are developing new reactor designs, such as small modular reactors (SMRs), molten salt reactors (MSRs) - to enhance safety, efficiency and waste management in the nuclear power industry.
+Nuclear energy startups are developing new reactor designs, such as small modular reactors, molten salt reactors with enhanced safety, efficiency and waste fuel management.

 1